 Education is a predictor of employment rate and income.
 Employers want to hire employees with relevant and current education and training.

 Observation about Educational Attainment by Age Group:

-Compared with the nation as a whole, New Hampshire residents age 55 and older comprise a higher percentage of those with some college or a college or graduate degree.
+Compared with the nation as a whole, Vermont residents aged 55 and older comprise a higher percentage of those with a college or graduate degree.